Jenna Jameson: Pornographic film

 In 1994, after overcoming her drug addiction by spending several weeks with her father and grandmother, Jameson relocated to Los Angeles to live with Nikki Tyler.
 Her first movie after that was Silk Stockings.
 Later in 1995, Wicked Pictures, a then-small pornographic film production company, signed her to an exclusive contract.
 She remembers telling Wicked Pictures founder Steve Orenstein: "The most important thing to me right now is to become the biggest star the industry has ever seen."

 The contract earned Jameson US$6,000 for each of eight movies in her first year.
-Her first big-budget production was Blue Movie (1995), where she played a reporter investigating a porn set; it won multiple AVN Awards.
-In 1996, Jameson won top awards from three major industry organizations, the XRCO Best New Starlet award, the AVN Best New Starlet Award, and the Fans of X-Rated Entertainment (F.O.X.E.)
+Her first big-budget production was Blue Movie (1995), in which she played a reporter investigating a porn set; it won multiple AVN Awards.
+In 1996, Jameson won top awards from three major industry organizations: the XRCO Best New Starlet award, the AVN Best New Starlet Award, and the Fans of X-Rated Entertainment (F.O.X.E.)
 Video Vixen award.
 She was the first entertainer to win all three awards.

 By 2001, Jameson earned $60,000 for a day and a half of filming a single DVD, and $8,000 per night dancing at strip clubs.
 She tried to restrict herself to five films per year and two weeks of dancing per month.
-Her husband Jay Grdina has said that she earned as much as $25,000 per night dancing.
+Her husband, Jay Grdina, has said that she earned as much as $25,000 per night dancing.

 Between 2005 and 2006, she hosted Playboy TV's Jenna's American Sex Star, where prospective porn stars compete in sexual performances for a contract with her company, ClubJenna.
 Winners of the contracts for the first two years were Brea Bennett and Roxy Jezel.

 In January 2008, Jameson confirmed she was retiring from pornographic performances and has since said that she "won't even do a Maxim cover."